-The museum building is one of the most distinctive modernist creations of 1960’s Finland.
-The simple and stern, but equally exciting and unique form attracts those interested in architecture from all around the world.
-The building was inaugurated in 1968 and was designed by architect Woldemar Baeckman, whose designs can be found in many buildings around the campus as well.
+The museum building at the Sibelius Museum is one of the most original modernist creations of 1960s Finland.
+The simple and austere, but at the same time exciting and unique, architecture draws enthusiasts from all around the world.
+The museum building was inaugurated in 1968 and was designed by architect Woldemar Baeckman, who has also designed other buildings for the Åbo Akademi University.
 The museum building is included in the Docomomo register selection of modern Finnish architectural masterpieces.

 The low museum building differs from the surrounding academic buildings, all of which were erected in the 19th century.
 The museum building has two floors, one located below ground level.
 Both floors feature exhibition and teaching areas, and on the lower floor there are also archives and a lecture hall.
 The total size of the museum is just over 10,000 cubic metres.

 The museum is built around the concert hall, also known as the Sibelius Hall.
 Next to the concert hall is the square-shaped atrium, which is surrounded by other museum facilities.
 The original museum furnishings, such as fixtures and chairs, were designed by interior decorator Carin Bryggman.
 Since then additions have been made to the design.

 When the Sibelius Museum was completed at the end of the 1960s, the inner courtyard, designed by landscape architect Maj-Lis Rosenbröijer, was a visible part of the museum’s architecture, featuring both greenery and lighting.
 Since then, the inner courtyard had long been closed, but in 2019 it was redesigned by Pia Sabelström and was opened for visitors and concerts in the summer.
 The greenery is no longer there, and now the courtyard is decorated with stones, potted plants and seating arrangements.